gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Cleaning Up
 """""""""""
-When our program completes, we need to destroy all created objects.
-We destroy our objects the reverse order as they were made.
+When our program completes, we need to destroy all the objects we created.
+The order that these objects are destroyed is important, because some objects depend on others.
+In general, we destroy our objects the reverse order that they were made.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/hostCode.cpp
    :language: c++